 The, uh, not-so-structured, I will refer to as “creatives” like me who would rather eat dessert for dinner.
-And the structured are for people who are, well…structured.
-Either way, the point is to be reading your Bible and have a plan to do it every day.
+And the structured people are those who are, well…structured.
+Either way, the point is to pray, worship, and spend time in His Word in some form or fashion.
+It’s about fellowship.

-1. The “creative’s” goal for reading your Bible:
+1. The “creative’s” goal for reading the Bible:

 Work towards doing your quiet time earlier in the day rather than later.
 I am not a morning person, so I have a plan to do it after 9 am.

 If you have a job, try doing it on a break or at lunch.
-If you can’t during lunch, you could pray during one break and read during another break.
+Or split it up between break and lunch.
+Additionally, you could do it while you drive.
 Do it at night, if all else fails.

-2. “Structured” people’s goal for reading your Bible:
+2. “Structured” people’s goal for reading the Bible:

 Set a specific time every day to have a quiet time.
 Stick to it.

 If you are a planner, thrive with a schedule, and write everything down, then just add this to your Outlook, black book, or whatever you structured people do to stay on track.

 A quiet time with God isn’t as difficult for disciplined people.
 My husband is structured and does it every morning, early.
 And that’s okay.